-The most common loan length changes from time to time, but currently, it’s 72 months for both new and used vehicles.
-This is a bit higher than in previous decades, and the number seems to be creeping upward.
+The most common loan length is currently 72 months for both new and used vehicles.
+The average length of a car loan changes from time to time, and 72 months is a bit higher than in previous decades.

-The reason for this popularity is likely because it’s easier to afford than a 60-month loan without being too long.
+The frequency of the 72 month term only seems to be creeping upward, and the reason for its popularity is likely because it’s easier to afford than a 60-month loan due to stretching out payments.
 That said, it’s possible that in future years, 84-month loans will become more popular as the lower monthly payments will look more attractive to buyers.

-The advantages provided by long loan lengths make them desirable to car buyers, whether they’re buying used or new.
-Some of those advantages include those described below.
+The advantages provided by longer terms make them desirable to car buyers, whether they’re buying used or new.
+Some of those advantages are included below:

 Lower monthly payments

 Since the total loan amount is spread out over a longer period, the individual loan payments will be smaller than you’d get with a short-term car loan.
-That can make it easier to afford, and it’s one of the reasons long-term loans are appealing to so many people.
+That can make buying a car easier to afford, and it’s one of the reasons long-term loans are appealing to so many people.

 Easy way to build credit

 With the affordability of a longer loan term, it can be a good way for people to build credit while making their monthly payments.
-It isn’t the only way to build credit, but the lower monthly payments can help.
+It isn’t the only way to establish a good credit score, but the lower monthly payments can help.

 Afford a better car